canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Change the following:

 - ``authority-id``, ``brand-id`` to your developer ID, since this is custom model.
 Use ``snapcraft whoami`` command to get your developer ID.
-- ``timestamp`` to a RFC3339 formatted string, within you signing key's validity.
-Use ``date -Iseconds --utc`` command to use the current time.
+- ``timestamp`` to an RFC3339 formatted string that falls within the validity period of your signing key.
+Use ``date -Iseconds --utc`` command to generate the current time.
 - ``store`` to your dedicated Snap Store ID.
 - ``model`` to something representative of your model.